Do you own a Godox X1T transmitter? Let’s set it up! Keep reading to learn how.

-The battery compartment is pretty straightforward, with a sliding cover and it holds two AA batteries, which can be alkaline or rechargeable.
+The battery compartment is pretty straightforward.
+It has a sliding cover and it holds two AA batteries, which can be alkaline or rechargeable.
 These should be enough to work for 10 hours.

 Buttons and Switches

 After you put your batteries in, you slide the door closed and you’re good to go.
-Look at the back of the flash and there is no power switch but a screen, three buttons labeled CH/OK, GR and MODE respectively, and a control wheel.
-The power switch is located on the side, along with another switch which controls the screen light.
+At the back of the transmitter there is a screen, three buttons labeled CH/OK, GR and MODE respectively, and a control wheel.
+The power switch is located on the side, along with another switch which controls the autofocus assist light.

 On the top right of the screen you see the channel you’re using.
-The default channel is 1, but you can change it by pressing the OK/CH button once, then turning the wheel up or down to change the channel.
+The default channel is 1.
+You can change the channel by pressing the OK/CH button once, then turning the wheel up or down.
 Press the OK/CH button again and you confirm your selection.
-Please notice that the transmitter and the flashes need to be set to the same channel, in order to communicate properly.
+Please notice: the transmitter and the flashes need to be set to the same channel, in order to communicate properly.

-When you first turn the X1T on you see a list of groups on the left side of the screen, labeled from A to E. You select the group to work with using the control wheel and aligning the group letter with the small arrow on the left of the screen.
+When you turn the X1T on, you see a list of groups on the left side of the screen, labeled from A to E. Turn the control wheel to select a group, aligning the group letter with the small arrow on the left of the screen.

-If you select a group and then press the MODE button, you will cycle that group between Off, TTL and Manual modes.
+Pressing the MODE button will cycle the selected group between Off, TTL and Manual modes.
 This means you can turn the group off, set it to TTL (automatic) mode or Manual mode.

 Pressing the GR button while a TTL group is selected makes it flash on the screen.
-You can then turn the wheel up or down to set the Flash Exposure Compensation for that group, between -3 and +3 stops, with ⅓ stop increments.
+Turn the wheel up or down to set the Flash Exposure Compensation for that group.
+You can choose between -3 and +3 stops, with ⅓ stop increments.